How to Store Fresh Herbs So They Last Longer

 - Type: Annual

-Cilantro bolts quickly in hot weather—once it flowers, the leaves lose flavor.
-For a steady supply, sow seeds every 2–3 weeks in cooler seasons.
-Notable: Cilantro (leaves) and coriander (seeds) come from the same plant.
+Cilantro bolts quickly in heat; sow seeds every 2–3 weeks in cooler seasons.

 Parsley